Delta SkyMiles® Platinum American Express Card

-If you’re looking to reach elite status on Delta Airlines, the Platinum Delta SkyMiles Credit Card from American Express can help give you a boost toward that goal.
+If you’re looking to reach elite status on Delta Airlines, the Delta SkyMiles® Platinum American Express Card can help give you a boost toward that goal.

 Here are the details

-The Platinum Delta SkyMiles Credit Card from American Express pays 2 miles per $1 spent on purchases made directly with Delta, and 1 mile per dollar spent on all other eligible purchases.
-For a limited time, it offers an intro bonus of 75,000 bonus miles if you spend $3,000 in first 3 months; as well as receive a $100 statement credit when you make a Delta purchase within that time (offer expires 10/30/2019).
+The Delta SkyMiles Platinum American Express Card pays 3 miles per $1 spent on purchases made directly with Delta and directly with hotels, 2 miles per dollar spent at restaurants and at U.S. supermarkets and 1 mile per dollar spent on all other eligible purchases.
+You can also earn 40,000 bonus miles and 5,000 MQMs when you spend $2,000 in the first 3 months and earn a $100 statement credit after you make your first Delta purchase within the first 3 months.

 This travel card’s most prominent strengths align with frequent Delta flyers.
 No need to worry about blackout dates on Delta flights or your miles expiring.
 It’s best to not raise your expectations for higher rewards beyond that.
 However, a somewhat underrated benefit is its round-trip companion certificate that you receive each year upon renewal.
 Though taxes and fees do apply, this is a way for you to save on accompanying flights if your travel schedule is often full.